The Best Pumpkin Science Activities that will Engage Your Kids

 • size

 I am amazed by the different varieties of pumpkins that I have seen in stores in recent years.
-Try to get a variety of different kinds and sizes of pumpkins for kids to check out.
+Try to get a variety of different kinds and sizes of pumpkins for your little learners to check out.
 Are they surprised to see any of them?

 kids can study the outside appearance of different types of pumpkins to learn that there are many different colors, shapes, sizes, and textures of pumpkins.